 Use large absorbent towels to help them dry off.
 Never use hair dryers, many dogs don’t like getting hot air blown on them.
 Let them dry it off naturally.

 If you have to use the hairdryer, use it only on the body, never the head.
-Make sure the air is set to a comfortable temperature and held quite a good distance away from the dog.
+Ensure the air is set to a comfortable temperature and held quite a good distance away from the dog.

 Take all the safety precautions before using a dryer.

-The final step is to reward your dog with treats for being on their best behavior.
-Don’t reward them at the end of the bath, but in between the bath to encourage them to think of it as a fun activity.
+The final step is to reward your dog with treats for being on its best behavior.
+Don’t reward them at the end of bath, but in between the bath to encourage them to think of it as a fun activity.

 5. Grooming Your Dog